 Personal Independence Payment (PIP) and Disability Living Allowance (DLA) cover the extra cost of being disabled.
-They are not affected by your income, and you can claim them even when you earn more.
+They are not affected by your income.
+You can claim them even when you earn more.

 If your increase in income (for example, you are working more hours) suggests that you can do things that you could not when you were assessed for PIP, this might lead to a re-assessment.
 This could reduce or stop your PIP payments.